cachix/devenv/docs/blog/posts/devenv-v1.0-rewrite-in-rust.md

 `devenv shell --clean EDITOR,PAGER`

-We've also tweaked the default number of cores to 2, and max-jobs to half of the number of CPUs.
+The default number of cores has been tweaked to 2, and `max-jobs` to half of the number of CPUs.
-It is impossible to find an ideal default, but we've found that too much parallelism hurts performance—running out of memory is a common issue.
+It is impossible to find an ideal default, but we have found that too much parallelism hurts performance—running out of memory is a common issue.

 ... plus a number of other additions: